Sheila Harsdorf: Recall effort

 Harsdorf was subject to a recall effort as part of the 2011 Wisconsin protests.
 Recall organizers filed an estimated 23,000 signatures with the Wisconsin Government Accountability Board, which verified the petitions and overruled challenges by Harsdorf.
 The recall election was set for August 9, 2011.
 Teacher and educators' union official Shelly Moore ran against Harsdorf in the recall election.
 Harsdorf defeated Moore, 58 percent to 42 percent in the recall election.

 Cabinet appointment

 In November 2017, Harsdorf was appointed Wisconsin Secretary of Agriculture, Trade and Consumer Protection by Governor Scott Walker.
-Her brother, Jim, had previously served in the same role under Governor Scott McCallum from 2001 to 2003.
-Harsdorf is the first woman to head DATCP in the department’s 88-year history.
+Her brother, Jim, had previously served in the same role under Governors Scott McCallum and Jim Doyle from 2001 to 2003.
+Harsdorf is the first woman to head DATCP in the department's 88-year history.

 Personal life

 In her hometown of River Falls, Harsdorf is a member of Luther Memorial Church.
 Harsdorf is a past member of the Kinnickinnic River Land Trust Board and the Wisconsin Conservation Corps Board.
-She is also a former president of the Wisconsin FFA Foundation Sponsor’s Board.
+She is also a former president of the Wisconsin FFA Foundation Sponsor's Board.